 This leads us to the next part of our journey, our mission.
 While our children are at the age that they are beginning to figure out their own path in life, we have both been public school educators for over 25 years.
 Education in all forms has been our path and continues to shape us.
 This opportunity to positively impact nature and educate others has manifested itself in our field.
 The dire situation of the pollinators cannot be ignored.
 Lavender seemed a perfect fit to attract many species of butterflies, bees, moths and praying mantis!
 But as teachers, we wanted to be sure kids, as well as nature, benefited from our venture.

 This is where our extended community is involved.
-We want to use the beauty and fun of a lavender festival to raise money for students from area public schools.
-By coming to our field during the last weekend in June, not only will you have an opportunity to experience over 1500 lavender plants, vendors, food trucks, crafts and so on, you will also have an opportunity to donate to the student group of your choice.
-Whether you are partial to a particular school or a particular club, you will be helping kids with a cause.
+We want to use the beauty and fun of our lavender field to educate and make a small difference in our region.
+By coming to our field during the last weekend in July, not only will you have an opportunity to experience over 1500 lavender plants, make it /take crafts, pollinators and photo oppotunites, you will also have an opportunity to donate to the Upside of Downs.